-Holocaust Memorial Center (location; 10 AM to 6 PM; closed on Monday; HUF 1,400 admission): A most informative and deeply moving exhibit on the Holocaust in Hungary.
-The venue consists of a beautifully restored synagogue from 1924 (second largest in Budapest), a memorial garden with a wall of victims, and a tower of lost communities that lists all towns where Jews have ceased to exist as a result of the deportations.
-The museum inside is a distinctively 21st century interactive venue - through newsreels, photos, and objects, visitors can follow the gradual disenfranchisement of Hungarian Jews that culminated in the killing of over 500 thousand people.
+#1 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m.; closed on Monday; HUF 1,400 admission): The Holocaust Memorial Center is an informative and moving exhibit about the Holocaust in Hungary—through newsreels, photos, and objects, you can follow the gradual disenfranchisement of Hungarian Jews.
+The venue includes a restored synagogue from 1924 (the second largest in Budapest), a memorial garden with a wall of victims, and a tower listing all the communities where Jews have ceased to exist as a result of the deportations.

-Shoes on the Danube Bank (location; accessible at all times, no admission fee): The memorial from 2005 consists of 60 pairs of cast iron shoes placed along the bank of the Danube.
-It’s to the memory of Budapest Jews who were killed here by members of the Hungarian fascist Arrow Cross Party.
-They ordered victims to remove their shoes before shooting them dead.
-Their bodies would fall into the river and drift away.
+#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews killed here by members of the Hungarian fascist Arrow Cross Party.
+They ordered victims to remove their shoes before shooting them dead, with their bodies falling into the river and drifting away.
 The memorial has shoes of all sizes, including children’s shoes, setting off a cascade of emotions.

-Emanuel Tree (location; opening hours vary; closed on Saturday; HUF 4,000 admission): American actor Tony Curtis (whose father, Emanuel Schwartz, was a Hungarian Jew) funded the weeping willow memorial, located behind the Dohány Street Synagogue.
-The names of 30 thousand Holocaust victims have been delicately inscribed in the tree's leaves.
-Upside down, it resembles a menorah.
-In front of the tree are the Tablets of Stone, symbolically stripped of their content.
-Behind the willow tree is the symbolic tombstone of Raoul Wallenberg, the Swedish diplomat who saved thousands of Jews from concentration camps.
+#3 - Emanuel Tree (location; opening hours vary; closed on Saturday; HUF 4,500 admission): American actor Tony Curtis—whose father, Emanuel Schwartz, was a Hungarian Jew—funded the weeping willow memorial, located behind the Dohány Street Synagogue.
+The names of 30,000 Holocaust victims have been inscribed in the tree's metal leaves.
+Upside down, the tree resembles a menorah.
+In front of it are the Tablets of Stone, symbolically stripped of their content.
+The area is called Raoul Wallenberg Memorial Park, named after the Swedish diplomat stationed in Budapest, who saved thousands of Jews from concentration camps.

-Holocaust Memorial at the Faculty of Arts of the Eötvös Loránd University (location; accessible during the day, no admission fee): The subtle memorial from 2014 consists of a 1 cm (0.4 inches) wide and 280 meters (919 feet) long narrow bronze strip running along the walls of the university, commemorating its students and teachers who died during the Holocaust.
+#4 - Holocaust Memorial at the Faculty of Arts of the Eötvös Loránd University (location; accessible during the day, no admission fee): Unveiled in 2014, this subtle memorial consists of a 1 cm (0.4 inch) wide and 280 meters (919 ft.) long narrow bronze strip lining the brick walls of the university, and commemorating the university's students and teachers who died during the Holocaust.

-Remains of the ghetto walls at 15 Király Street (location; located in the courtyard of a private apartment building, no admission fee): Towards the end of WWII, most Budapest Jews were herded into a ghetto which ran along today’s Király-Kertész-Dohány-Rumbach streets in the Jewish Quarter of District 7.
-Several thousands of the 70 thousand people crowded into here died before the Soviet Army liberated the ghetto (over 2,000 people were buried in the garden of the Dohány Street Synagogue).
-A section of the ghetto’s wall at 15 Király Street was rebuilt to serve as a constant reminder.
-It's located inside the courtyard of a private apartment building, so it might take a few minutes before a resident comes or goes and opens the door.
+#5 - Remains of the ghetto's wall at 15 Király Street (location; located in the courtyard of a private apartment building, no admission fee): Toward the end of WWII, Budapest's Jewish population was herded into a ghetto, enclosed by today’s Király, Kertész, Dohány, and Rumbach streets inside the Jewish Quarter.
+Several thousand people died before the Soviet Army liberated the ghetto in January, 1945 (some of the victims are buried in the garden of the Dohány Street Synagogue).
+One small section of the ghetto’s wall still stands to serve as a constant reminder.
+The wall is inside the courtyard of a private apartment building, but there's a hole on the entry door, so you can take a peek, or wait until a resident comes or goes and opens the door.

-Carl Lutz Memorial (location; accessible at all times, no admission fee): Swiss diplomat Carl Lutz saved an estimated 60 thousand Hungarian Jews during the Holocaust.
-From 1942 as vice-consul at the Swiss embassy of Budapest, he issued protective documents, and set up over 70 “protected houses” across the city for which he claimed diplomatic immunity, including the famous Glass House, which now has a memorial room dedicated to Lutz.
+#6 - Carl Lutz Memorial (location; accessible at all times, no admission fee): Carl Lutz, a Swiss diplomat, saved an estimated 60,000 Hungarian Jews during the Holocaust.
+As vice-consul at the Swiss embassy of Budapest, he issued protective documents and set up over 70 “protected houses” with diplomatic immunity, including the famous Glass House.
 The bronze memorial honoring Lutz shows an angel descending to help a fallen victim.
-The caption reads “Whoever saves a life is considered as if he has saved an entire world”.
+The caption reads, “Whoever saves a life is considered to have saved an entire world.”